-NFTs are the rage these days and if your target market appreciates this new technology, rewarding them with it will work wonders for customer retention.
+NFTs will continue to be the rage in 2024 and if your target market appreciates this new technology, rewarding them with it will work wonders for customer retention.

 If you go this route, consider also using NFT-based communities as venues for beta tests and feedback groups.

 10. Increased use of SMS marketing to reach customers